The adrenal glands are thumb-sized organs located on top of both kidneys

 Stage one: before the adrenal glands become exhausted.

-During this period, adrenaline and our own steroid hormones (the most important of which is cortisol) are elevated.
-Then some or all of the following symptoms are observed:
+During this period, adrenaline and our own steroid hormones (the most important of which

 - increased blood pressure (adrenaline and cortisol increase the pressure),

-- insomnia: problems with falling asleep or waking up in the middle of the night (cortisol suppresses the secretion of melatonin),
+- insomnia: problems with falling asleep or waking up in the middle

 - muscle spasms (steroid hormones cause loss of potassium).